Regional Reliability Standards

 There are two approved regional standards in the Electric Reliability Council of Texas (ERCOT) region.

-Please visit the Reliability Standards Tracking site for more information on regional standards that are in development.
-Refer to the Regional Reliability Standards Development section for information on the process and to access current Standard Drafting Team efforts.
+Please refer to the Regional Reliability Standards Development section for information on the process and to access current Standard Drafting Team efforts.

 Regional reliability standards provide for as much uniformity as possible relative to NERC Reliability Standards.
 The regional reliability standards go beyond, add detail to, or implement NERC Reliability Standards, or cover matters not addressed in NERC Reliability Standards.